antocad/FocusOnDepth/README.md

 Transformers based architecture for this task.
 We will seek to improve it by adding a segmentation head in order to perform multi-task learning using a customly built dataset.
-Thirdly, we will implement our model for in-the-wild im- ages (i.e. with no control on the environment, the distance and size of objects of interests, and their physical properties (rotation, dynamics, etc.)) for Auto-focus application on humans and will give qualitative comparison across other
+Thirdly, we will implement our model for in-the-wild images (i.e. without control on the environment, the distance and size of objects of interests, and their physical properties (rotation, dynamics, etc.)) for Auto-focus application on humans and will give qualitative comparison across other